 When will it be on our plate?

-“There’s a big hype, there is a race happening,” Mercedes Vila, co-founder of the Spanish company Biotech Foods, told me.
-“In the past few months new players have appeared, we’ve counted almost 20 companies in Europe, all of them of very recent creation.
-But I think we don’t compete between us, we are rather ambassadors for a new concept and it’s better not to be alone.”
+“There’s a big hype, there is a race happening,” said Mercedes Vila, co-founder of the Spanish company Biotech Foods, which is now part of the global meat giant JBS.
+“In the past few months, new players have appeared; we’ve counted almost 20 companies in Europe, all of them of very recent creations.
+But I think we don’t compete between us — we are rather ambassadors for a new concept and it’s better not to be alone.”

-When we’ll actually see the impact of cultured meat, however, might take a bit longer.
+The potential environmental benefits of cultured meat, however, might take a bit longer to materialize.

 “We have billions of animals that are being raised and are being eaten,” said Luining.
-“If you can just reduce that 10%, 20% it would be massive on the environment, but we don’t expect that to be done within 10 years.
+“If you can just reduce that by 10% or 20%, it would be massive on the environment, but we don’t expect that to be done within 10 years.
 The only thing that is now on our horizon is just stopping the growth of animal consumption.
-If we can just do that it will be a huge win.”
+If we can just do that, it will be a huge win.”

 Will it be affordable?

-Most companies are trying to produce their own versions of beef.
+Most cultured meat companies are trying to produce their own versions of beef.
 “Cattle are the least efficient links in production — pigs are twice as efficient, and chickens are four times more efficient,” said Verstrate.
-“Cattle also contribute the most greenhouses gases, including methane which is 30 times more potent than carbon dioxide as a heat-trapping gas.
+“Cattle also contribute the most greenhouse gases, including methane, which is 30 times more potent than carbon dioxide as a heat-trapping gas.
 And, cattle require the most natural resources, causing mass deforestation and loss of biodiversity.”

 Beef is also one of the priciest meats.
-“Beef sells at 2 to 3 times the price of pork and poultry.
-With beef it will be easier to break even,” said Didier Toubia, co-founder and CEO of Aleph Farms, the first company to create a cultured steak — a feat much more complex than producing processed forms of meat like most other players.
+“Beef sells at two to three times the price of pork and poultry.
+With beef it will be easier to break even,” said Didier Toubia, co-founder and CEO of Aleph Farms.
+The Israeli firm was the first to create cultured steak, which is much more complex than producing processed forms of meat.

-Companies like US-based Finless Foods and Blue Nalu, working on cultured fish, might have lower costs given that culturing fish cells requires lower temperatures and therefore less energy to be produced.
+A number of companies are working on cultured fish, like Bluu Seafood in Germany, Wanda Fish in Israel, and the US-based Finless Foods and Blue Nalu.
+This type of meat might have lower manufacturing costs because culturing fish cells requires lower temperatures and therefore less energy to be produced.

-Eventually, as cultured meat producers scale up, all predictions seem to agree that the price will be the same or even lower than that of conventional meat.
+Eventually, as cultured meat producers scale up, many predictions see the price becoming the same or even lower than that of conventional meat.